Forest Farm Natural Capital.

 Certification Passport.

-Located on Bundjalung Country, home to the Nyangbal People, Forest Farm is located in the Ballina Shire on the NSW north coast.
-For decades, the 112-hectare (ha) property has been managed as a mixed-use timber and cattle grazing enterprise before its acquisition by the Account Holder in 2016.
+Located on Bundjalung Country, home to the Nyangbal People, Forest Farm is located in the Ballina Shire on the north coast of New South Wales, Australia.
+For decades, the 112 ha property has been managed as a mixed-use timber and cattle grazing enterprise before its acquisition by the Account Holder in 2016.

 Forest types across the property are diverse and consist of rainforest, wet sclerophyll and forested wetland communities displaying varied levels of degradation (from remnant through to completely cleared) due to historical agricultural activities.
 The property also has a remnant forestry plantation consisting of stands of Flooded Gum (Eucalyptus grandis), Blackbutt (Eucalyptus pilularis) and Hoop Pine (Araucaria cunninghamii).